Structural properties of cyclic polyelectrolytes in dilute good solvent: Conclusions

 \section{Conclusions}

 In this study, we apply scaling arguments that were originally formulated for linear PE chains to construct a theoretical framework.
 This framework allows us to estimate equilibrium chain sizes and monomer distributions for cyclic PE chains, which we subsequently compare to the outcomes of our coarse-grained molecular dynamics simulations.
 Our analysis demonstrates that, to a certain extent, charged cyclic polymers exhibit conformational properties that are similar to those of linear PE chains across a range of electrostatic coupling regimes, encompassing weak, intermediate, and strong electrostatic interactions (corresponding to small, intermediate, and large Bjerrum lengths).
 As a result, in these three regimes, we observe stretched, pearl-necklace, and globular-like conformations for both types of topologies.
 Nevertheless, the resemblance between linear and cyclic architectures diminishes when examining their shapes, the chain length dependence of their characteristic sizes and structure factors, particularly in the weak and intermediate coupling regimes.
 Notably, two metrics that describe the shape of PE chains, namely asphericity and prolatness, exhibit substantial differences between cyclic and linear chains.
 Specifically, they display a non-monotonic dependence upon increasing Bjerrum length for cyclic chains, whereas for linear chains, they exhibit a consistent, monotonous decrease as the electrostatic strength is increased.
 In the stretched regime, the shape of cyclic PEs resembles a flat, two-dimensional ring-like conformation with a substantial surface area.
 In contrast, linear PEs adopt nearly rod-like, one-dimensional conformations.
 Our analysis also reveals that cyclic PE chains are much more compact in the stretched and necklace regimes as compared to linear PEs.
 Furthermore, the logarithmic correction term present in the scaling law describing the dependence of the average size of linear PEs on the degree of polymerization is absent in the case of cyclic chains due to their circular geometry.
 This distinction could potentially contribute to the unique conformational behaviors observed in cyclic chains.
 Specifically, the cyclic topology gives rise to undulations resulting from structures forming over several monomers or more, as evidenced by the structure factor analysis.
-In conclusion, our study demonstrates that long-range electrostatic interactions can exert a significant influence on the conformational behavior of cyclic chains, highlighting the need for further experimental investigations in the future.
+In conclusion, our study demonstrates that long-range electrostatic interactions can exert a significant influence on the conformational behavior of cyclic chains, highlighting the need for further { theoretical and} experimental investigations in the future. { Our forthcoming research will focus on conducting a thorough examination of the effects of salt and ion multivalency on the conformations of cyclic polyelectrolytes.
+Additionally, we intend to investigate how the cyclic topology influences the dynamics of polyelectrolytes.}